Alchemist-X/howcryptoworksbook/Chapter_12_Governance_and Token_Economics.md

 This represents a fundamental shift from traditional corporate governance.
 In Apple, shareholders might vote on board members who then hire executives who eventually make product decisions.
 In a DAO, token holders vote directly on the decisions themselves, and those decisions execute automatically through code, with built-in delays and safeguards to prevent hasty or malicious changes.

-But here's the catch: unlike owning Apple stock, holding governance tokens doesn't necessarily give you legal ownership of anything, only the ability to vote.
-Your power is defined entirely by smart contracts and operational controls like timelocks and multisigs.
-You can steer the protocol, but you don't "own" it in any traditional sense.
+But here's the catch: unlike owning Apple stock, holding governance tokens doesn't necessarily give legal ownership of anything, only the ability to vote.
+A holder's power is defined entirely by smart contracts and operational controls like timelocks and multisigs.
+A token holder can steer the protocol, but does not "own" it in any traditional sense.

 ### The Voting Dilemma: Four Approaches to Digital Democracy

-How do you structure voting to be both fair and effective?
+How should voting be structured to be both fair and effective?
 The crypto world has experimented with multiple governance mechanisms, each with dramatic successes and failures.

 #### 1. Token-Weighted Voting

 Most DAOs start with the corporate model: one token, one vote.
 Own 1% of the supply, get 1% of voting power.
-But in practice, **delegation is the norm**—platforms like Uniswap and Compound allow token holders to delegate their voting power to active participants.
+But in practice, **delegation is the norm**, platforms like Uniswap and Compound allow token holders to delegate their voting power to active participants.

 The concentration problem remains severe.
 In major DAOs, **a small set of top delegates often control decisive voting power**; in notable cases, **single-digit entities** have been sufficient to reach quorum or pass proposals.
 Foundations, early investors, and team members typically control large portions from day one, leaving the actual daily users with virtually no voice.